 It also kills off competition, kills off creativity.

-And then what I saw was okay, the British brought schools to India and Australia and South Africa and everywhere in Kenya and everywhere else to train the children.
+And then what I saw was, okay, the British brought schools to India and Australia and South Africa and everywhere in Kenya and everywhere else to train the children.

-I can see that I can see the theory of that.
+Yes, I can see the theory of that.

 I've just been reading about this.